LoyolaChicagoBooks/introcs-csharp/rst/types-and-conversions.rst

 ---------

-Most everyday uses of integers fit in this range of an ``int``, and modern computers are designed to operate on an ``int`` very efficiently, but sometimes you need a larger range.
+Most everyday uses of integers fit in this range of an ``int``, and many modern computers are designed to operate on an ``int`` very efficiently, but sometimes you need a larger range.
 Type `long` uses twice as much space.